-The gift tax is a tax on the legal transfer of property from one person to another, during the giving person's l lifetime.
-Certain gifts are exempt from the gift tax.
-These include:
+The gift tax is a tax on the legal transfer of property from one person to another, during the giving person's lifetime.
+Certain gifts are exempt from the gift tax, including:

-- Gifts valued at a dollar amount of $13,000 or less to any one individual in a single calendar year;
+- Gifts valued at a dollar amount of $14,000 or less to any one individual in a single calendar year (as of 2017);

 - Gifts to a spouse;

 - Payment of tuition or medical expenses on someone else's behalf;

 - Certain gifts to political organizations.